Mexico raids lab producing fentanyl in capital

-MEXICO CITY (AP) — Mexican federal agents have detained four people in a raid on a clandestine lab that apparently produced the synthetic opioid fentanyl in Mexico City.
+MEXICO CITY (AP) — Federal agents said Wednesday that they detained four people in a raid on a clandestine lab that apparently produced the synthetic opioid fentanyl in Mexico City.

 Only a few such labs have been detected in Mexico in recent years, though Mexico is one of the main suppliers of the deadly drug.